3ofcoins/jetpack/README.md

 different locations, these defaults can be modified in the `jetpack.conf` file.

+You will need a user and group to own the runtime status files and avoid running the metadata service as root.
+If you stay with default settings, the username and group should be `_jetpack`:

+    pw useradd _jetpack -d /var/jetpack -s /usr/sbin/nologin

 You will also need a network interface that the jails will use, and this interface should have Internet access.
 By default, Jetpack uses `lo1`, but this can be changed in the `jetpack.conf` file.
 To create